 It may sounds cheap, but somebodies trash is another treasure.

 There are so many little things we can do everyday by making a small conscious effort.
 Whether it is conserving water by using your dishwasher instead of hand washing plates or replacing plastic toothbrushes’ with a biodegradable bamboo alternative such as Eco Brush, every conscious decision helps.
 Go paperless for all your bills and put a no-junk sticker on your mailbox encouraging people to stop sending you junk in the first place!
 Find something that makes it fun, especially if you have kids.
 If you are interested in water conservation, put buckets out in the rain with your kids and ask them to help water the garden, the more they are involved the more sustainability will be ingrained in their psyche and kids learn through action.

-Want to take it one step further?
+Do you want to take it one step further?
 Add Respect, Replant and Reinvest.
 Respect the environment and replant what you can.
 Most importantly, reinvest in a sustainable future.
 Try to ethically source as many products.
 Stay away from blood diamonds, palm oil and non-fair trade coffee and other products that are causing deforestation, pollution, and exploitation.
 The most powerful thing we can all do is direct corporations to be more ethical and sustainable by directing your purchasing power.
 I hope you found these small actions helpful, simple and straightforward.